[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 This time, let's install a button on the default Home screen.

-[View] folder ⇒ [Home] ⇒ Open [index.cshtml]
+Open the [View] folder ⇒ [Home] ⇒ [index.cshtml]

-Add a CSV download button to the View file using the a tag as shown below.
+Add a CSV download button to the View file using the a tag as shown below

 @{ ViewData["Title"] = "Home Page"; }<div class="text-center"><h1 class="display-4"> Welcome</h1><p> Learn about <a href="https://docs.microsoft.com/aspnet/core">building Web apps with ASP.NET Core</a> .</p> @*Add CSV download button*@ <a asp-action="CsvDownload" class="btn btn-primary">User CSV download</a></div>

-to implement the CSV download process Since we set the Action to CsvDownload above, let's add the CsvDownload action to HomeController and implement the CSV download process within it.
+As we set the Action to CsvDownload above, we will add a CsvDownload action to the HomeController and implement the CSV download process within it.

 Open the [Controllers] folder ⇒ [HomeController.cs]